axians/microServiceBus.docs/nav/_quickreference/running-microservicebus-node-on-a-yocto-image.md

 1. Start PuTTYgen( Start menu -> All Programs -> PuTTY-> PuTTYgen)
 2. Press "Generate" and start moving mouse to generate randomness, when complete the public key appears in the window
 3. Specify an passphrase to protect the private key, this is optional
-4. Save private and public key
+4. Save private and public key, good to keep PuTTYgen open for copy/paste later.

 >Tip!
 If you have problem you can follow this [guide](https://www.ssh.com/ssh/putty/windows/puttygen)